olanikegloria/capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Mobile First
+# 📖 capstone project

-Mobile First is a project that helps test and learn and the basic set up of an html & css project with no errors that designs for both mobile & desktop responsiveness.
+This is a project that helps test and learn and the basic set up of an html & css project with no errors that designs for both mobile & desktop responsiveness.

 ### Tech Stack <a name="tech-stack"></a>